 Applicants to the Albers School of Business and Economics must complete 3 units of college preparatory mathematics to be considered for admission.
 Please see below for test score requirements.

 - Applicants to the Business and Law major must complete 4 units of college preparatory mathematics to be considered for admission including the equivalent of precalculus, as well as have scores of 640+ on the SAT Math (2016+ edition) or 26 or higher on the ACT Math section.
 Students who do not meet the test requirements but have strong math grades may be considered on a case-by-case basis.

 Applicants to the Sport and Exercise Science program must have 4 units of college preparatory mathematics, including the equivalent of precalculus.
 Applicants must also complete laboratory biology and chemistry to be considered for direct entry.

 Applicants to the Bachelor of Science in Forensic Science program must have 4 units of college preparatory mathematics, including the equivalent of precalculus.
 Applicants must also complete laboratory biology and chemistry to be considered for direct entry.

 **Applicants for Biology, Biochemistry and Chemistry must complete laboratory biology and chemistry to be considered for admission.
 Please see below for test score requirements.

 ***Applicants to the College of Nursing must complete a full year each of laboratory biology and laboratory chemistry.
 Please see below for test score requirements.

-First time in College Applicants to the MRC Humanities program who do not currently attend a consortium school must show assessment in one of four academic areas: English, mathematics, fine arts, or laboratory science.
+First time in College Applicants to the MRC Humanities program who do not currently attend a consortium school must show assessment in one of five academic areas: English, mathematics, U.S. History, fine arts, or laboratory science.
 The following options note the methods through which these assessments may be met: